gorb-app/specifications/API/client-server/v1/friend-request.md

 ---

 Sends a friend request to the given user.
+Friend requests can be accepted by having the given user send a friend request back.

 ---